dbosak01/sassy/README.md

 ### Example 2: Summary Table

-The second example produces a summary table of PULSE values for Placebo vs. Treatment groups.
-The example illustrates how a `datastep()` function with complex conditionals can be integrated into a `dplyr` pipeline.
+The second example produces a summary table of selected Vital Signs for Placebo vs. Treated groups.
+The report shows statistics for both baseline and after-treatment time points.

 Note the following about this example:
   * The `datastep()` function allows for a complex conditional in the middle